 Google Nik Collection is a great plug-in for Lightroom and Photoshop.
 My favorite feature is Nik Color Efex.
 I probably use this on 70% of my images.
 They also have other great tools such as Silver Efex Pro for black & white images and Sharpener Pro for sharpening images.
 You can access their software here.

 Many photographers use software made by Topaz Labs.
 Topaz makes some great tools for photography including.
 Like Nik Collection, Topaz has many tools.
 My favorite and most used is Topaz DeNoise.
 It helps reduce the noise in night photography images.
 You can access their software here.

 The Photographer’s Ephemeris is a great site to dawn and dusk photography.
 This site provides the sunrise and sunset times and direction as well as moon trajectories and times.
 They also have an app for iOS and Android.
 You can access the main site here and their desktop tool here.

-Stellarium is software that allows people to use your home computer as a virtual planetarium.
+Stellarium is software that allows people to use their home computer as a virtual planetarium.
 It calculates the positions of the Sun and Moon, planets and stars, and draws how the sky would look to you depending on your location and the time.
-It can also draw the constellations and simulate astronomical phenomena such as meteor showers, and solar or lunar eclipses.
-This software is very helpful to plan nigh photography images like the Milky Way.
+It can also draw constellations and simulate astronomical phenomena such as meteor showers, and solar or lunar eclipses.
+This software is very helpful to plan night photography images like the Milky Way.
 You can purchase Stellarium from your app store.
 You can access their site here.